 Does Organic Really Matter?

-With the organic market expanding and Amazon purchasing Whole Foods, the benefits of organic vs non-organic (or “conventional” as Whole Foods says) are again under the microscope.
-This debate ultimately comes down to one question – Does what happens on the fields stay on the fields or does it linger and affect our bodies?
+With the organic market expanding, the benefits of organic vs non-organic (or “conventional” as Whole Foods says) are under the microscope.
+This debate ultimately comes down to one question – Does what happens on the fields stay on the fields, or does it linger and affect our bodies?
 More and more studies are revealing the potential detrimental effects of using chemical on our food sources.

 Yet, the question remains, does eating organic really matter?
 At Newbridge, we believe it does.